pradhuman-pandey/Conduit/README.md

 # 🅰️ Condiut

-This repository contains the **Angular Real-World Example App**, a fully functional and feature-rich application built using Angular, designed to demonstrate best practices in modern web application development.
+This repository contains the **Angular Node js full stack Real-World Example App**, a fully functional and feature-rich application built using Angular, designed to demonstrate best practices in modern web application development.
 The app integrates key features like authentication, CRUD operations, routing, and pagination.

 ## 📚 Table of Contents
 - [About](#about)